bhuvnesh94/docker_with_ansible/README.md

    ansible-playbook volume_cont.yml -e "path=location_for_directory name=cont_name image=image_to_use"
 7. multiple_cont.yml@
    ansible-playbook multiple_cont.yml -e "count=int_value dir=directory_name name=cont_name image=image_name"
+8. vars.yml@
+   it is a variable file where variables are defined for the playbooks.

-   Note:- volume dorectory is building under /mnt/
+**Note:- volume dorectory is building under /mnt/**
-          count is integer value, how much you want to launch container.
+          count is string value, how much you want to launch container i.e count="3"